 Alexandria - George Washington gave 2,000 acres of his Mount Vernon estate in 1799 to Eleanor "Nelly" Custis, his wife's granddaughter, and his nephew, Major Lawrence Lewis, as a wedding gift.
 They built Woodlawn on the property, which was designed by Dr. William Thornton, the first architect of the U.S. Capitol.

 Arlington - Enjoy a scenic drive on the George Washington Memorial Parkway along the Potomac from Mount Vernon to Great Falls, Va.
 The Arlington portion includes various scenic overlooks.

 Dumfries - The Weems-Botts Museum was the home of Mason Locke Weems, biographer of George Washington, who created the famous cheery tree myth!
 Benamin Botts used the house as his law office and is remembered as one of the lead lawyers who defended Aaron Burr during his treason and conspiracy trial.

-Alexandria - The George Washington Masonic Memorial includes the 17' bronze state of George Washington and an outstanding collection of Washington artifacts.
-Washington was made an honorary member of the Alexandria Lodge on June 24, 1784 and was named Charter Worshipful Master of the lodge on April 28, 1788.
+Alexandria - The George Washington Masonic Memorial Memorial includes the 17' bronze statue of George Washington and an outstanding collection of Washington artifacts.
+Washington was made an honorary member of the Alexandria Lodge, one of the oldest Masonic Lodges in the country, on June 24, 1784 and was named Charter Worshipful Master of the lodge on April 28, 1788.

-Mount Vernon, George Washington's Estate and Gardens is the most visited site in Virginia.
-Explore the mansion that overlooks the Potomac, and visit the greenhouse, slave quarters, archaeology and restoration museum as well as the George Washington Museum and Washington's Tomb.
+Mount Vernon - Mount Vernon, George Washington's Estate and Gardens is the most visited site in Virginia and most visited historic estate in America.
+Explore the mansion overlooking the Potomac and visit the greenhouse, slave quarters, archaeology and restoration museum as well as the George Washington Museum and Washington's Tomb.

 Richmond - The Wilton House Museum was the home of William Randolph III and visited by George Washington.